Suchitra Bandekar

 Suchitra Bandekar is an Indian actress.
-She mainly works in Hindi and Marathi films and television.
+She mainly works in Hindi and Marathi films and Television.

-Childhood
+Early life and education

 She was born and brought up in Mumbai, Maharashtra.
-She attended school in Balmohan Vidya Mandir and college in D. G. Ruparel College, Dadar.
+She attended school in Balmohan Vidya Mandir and college in D. G. Ruparel College of Arts, Science and Commerce, Dadar.

 Personal life

 Suchitra got married with her long time boyfriend Aadesh Bandekar in 1990.
 She has a son, named Soham Bandekar.